caspii/casparwre.de/_posts/2020-10-17-deleting-the-production-database.md

 ## What happened?

-It's tempting to blame the disaster on the couple of glasses of red wine.
-However, the function that wiped the database was written whilst sober.
-It's a function that deletes the local database and creates all the required tables from scratch.
-This evening, whilst doing some late evening coding, the function connected to the production database and wiped it.
-Why?
-This is something I'm still trying to figure out.
+The function that wiped the database was written to delete the local database and create tables from scratch.
+However, it connected to the production database and wiped it due to a misconfiguration.

 Here is the code that caused the disaster:
 ```python